Covid 19 Coronavirus: Long wait for stranded Kiwi traveller

-An expat Kiwi who flew to New Zealand from Australia to be at the bedside of a critically ill son is now stranded here after he was bumped off a return flight at the last minute.
+An expat Kiwi who flew to New Zealand from Australia to be at the bedside of a critically ill relative is now stranded here after he was bumped off a return flight at the last minute.

 "I'm supposed to be in Oz now," Richard Leef told the Herald from Christchurch today.